tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - **Run a task under a specified user identity.**

-    A task may now run under one of the following user identities, specified via the new **userIdentity** property on the task resource:
+    You can now run a task or task collection under one of the following user identities, specified via the new **userIdentity** property on the task resource:

     - A user account with a name that you define.
     - A user account that is created automatically (the auto-user).
 The auto-user can run as an administrative user or as a non-administrative user.
 By default, the auto-user runs as a non-administrative user.